RosieTrainor/BookShelf/README.md

 Examples of AI debugging:
 -- My homepage layout was incorrect, Copilot helped me find the issue: a div was nested incorrectly.
 -- My user_review_list template wasn't rendering.
-Copliot highlighted this issue: I had forgotten to add a trailing slash to a url.
+Copilot highlighted this issue: I had forgotten to add a trailing slash to a url.
 -- My sorting functions weren't preserved if you navigated to the next page.
 Copilot suggested adding the necessary code to the pagination buttons to ensure the sorting functionality was maintained.
 -- You cannot perform operations on floats within django's template logic, which I needed to do for rendering my ratings as stars.
-Copilot suggeted adding a custom template tag to work around this.
+Copilot suggested adding a custom template tag to work around this.

 However, AI has limitations.
 In my final example above, Copilot at first suggested using the Django template filters 'add' and 'floatformat'.
 However, after reading the documentation for these filters, they would not work in the way Copilot suggested.
 I had to tell Copilot this and ask for other suggestions.
 I then checked these suggestions against online resources and Django documentation to use the most suitable one.

 In another case, Copilot told me the incorrect file path for overriding allauth templates.
 I checked the allauth documentation and example projects to ensure I had the correct path.

 I find that AI is best used for simpler errors such as syntax errors, pointing our errors in logic, and for suggestions on where to look for answers when you are stuck.
-However, you should always double check any suggestions using online resources and official documentation, and ensure that what AI is telling you is both correct and suitable for your project.
+However, you should always double-check any suggestions using online resources and official documentation, and ensure that what AI is telling you is both correct and suitable for your project.

 ### UX and Performance